akiomiyao/ped/README.md

 % perl bidirectional.pl ERR3063488 ERR3063489 WBcel235
 retruns 'M' or 'H' marked SNPs and indels of ERR3063488 which are absent in ERR3063489.

-I appreciate short read release to SRA by ENS Lyon.
+I appreciate the release of short reads to SRA by ENS Lyon.

 SNPs between ERR3063488 and ERR3063489
 ```